PavelGrobushkin/semen/README.md

 mamba activate semen
 ```

 Heavy steps (HDBSCAN / OPTICS hyperparameter sweeps, full nested CV) are commented out by default in the notebooks; the corresponding `.pkl` results are loaded from `outputs/` so a kernel-restart-and-run-all completes in a few minutes.
-Uncomment the search blocks to regenerate.
+Uncomment these blocks to re-run.

 ## Future directions